Dynflow/dynflow/doc/pages/source/documentation/index.md

 and they specify how actions planned inside the block (or inner `sequence` and `concurrence` blocks) should be executed.

-By default `plan` considers it's space as inside `concurrence`.
+By default `plan` considers its space as inside `concurrence`.
 Which means

 ```ruby
 def plan